rhjensen79/robert-jensen.dk/content/posts/2022-remote-access-tce/index.md

 ## Create Deployment

-To test this is working, we are going to create a simple Nginx deployment, and publish a service from it.
+To test our tunnel is working, we are going to create a simple Nginx deployment, and publish a service from it.

 To create the deployment run
 ```
 kubectl create deployment nginx --image=nginx
 ```
-To create a service, we can use, run
+And then expose the service by running
 ```
 kubectl create service clusterip nginx --tcp=80:80
 ```